Two Minutes of Totality: My First Total Solar Eclipse

 A shadow is projected on a certain part on earth and as it moves, it creates a path of the shadow.

-Unlike the lunar eclipse, this shadow lasts only minutes.
+Unlike the lunar eclipse, the shadow at any given point of the solar eclipse’s path lasts only minutes.
 What made the August 21st event even rarer, was that the US was the only country that could see the eclipse, which is the first time in 99 years.
 Hence, “The Great American Eclipse.”
 Also, its path spanned the entire length of the country instead of just a small portion.
 (The 2019 total solar eclipse will be mostly wasted on ocean space, only hitting land in certain parts of Argentina and Chile.)

-In PA school, I had the extreme privilege to be in OR.
+In PA school, we had rotations in surgery, and I LOVED being in the operating room.
 Every time I was scrubbed in, I felt so thankful for human life.
 Most recently, about two weeks before the eclipse, I had the amazing experience of touching a human heart and holding it in my hand shortly after it stopped beating to be sent off for research.
 I remember standing there and thinking, “This might be the coolest thing I have ever done.”
 Until the day of the eclipse.
 It was that amazing.
 Dramatic?
 Maybe.
 But nonetheless, I am so happy I made the trip to Georgetown.

 The next total solar eclipse in the US is on April 8, 2024.
 The path of totality will range from Texas to Maine.